 The Victorian Treasurer must declare your organisation an approved GTO for you to receive the exemption.
 The declaration must be published in the Victorian Government Gazette.

 You must write to us to get the Treasurer’s declaration.
-You need to provide you company name, registered business address and ABN.
+You need to provide your company name, registered business address and ABN.

 You must also obtain a written recognition from the Victorian Registration and Qualification which regulates GTOs as employers of apprentices and trainees under Part 5.5 of the Education and Training Reform Act 2006.
 Detailed steps and requirements can be found on the Victorian Registration and Qualifications Authority website.